How to Spot Age Discrimination in the California Workplace

 Seek Legal Help for More Information

-Spotting and addressing age discrimination takes awareness, but you don’t have to handle it alone.
-Whether it appears through unfair hiring practices, limited opportunities, or pressure to leave the workplace early, age bias is a real issue that can affect your career and financial security.
+Spotting and addressing age discrimination takes awareness, but you don’t have to do it alone.
+Whether through biased hiring practices, unequal opportunities, or pressure to retire early, age discrimination is illegal and actionable.

 Share on Social Media